KenKundert/nestedtext/doc/how_to_write.rst

 ========

-    Lines that begin with a hash as the first non-space character, or lines that are empty or consist only of spaces and tabs are ignored.
+    Lines that begin with a hash as the first non-space character, or lines that are empty or consist only of spaces and tabs are comment lines and ignored.
     Indentation is not significant on comment lines.

     ::